engineyard/ey-docs/pages/instance-intro.md

 Instances on AppCloud comprise of the compute resources that are dedicated to running your Ruby application in the cloud.
 Instances can be configured to serve your application tier, database tier, cache tier, background processing and utilities, and more.
-On AppCloud, instances are available in a handful of size configuration to meet your cpu, memory, and disk space needs.
+On AppCloud, instances are available in a handful of size configurations to meet your cpu, memory, and disk space needs.